TomasVotruba/tomasvotruba.com/resources/posts/2024/2024-04-17-master-the-change.md

 In my experience, if we pick a goal that **takes more than 2 weeks**, it will become a snowball that stops the upgrade.
 That's why we do an [Intro analysis battle plan](https://getrector.com/hire-team#process) that targets tasks as small as 1-2 days.

 Do you need a more practical example?
-I'll share the steps we've applied in the 2023/2024 upgrades.
+I'll share the steps we've applied in the 2022-2024 upgrades with success.

 ## From PHPStan 8 levels to 330 easy levels

 The typical goal is to "reach PHPStan level 8."
 On the projects I've seen, this can take 2-5 years or more often, never at all.
 The problem is that levels are hugely disproportional and include many rules at once.
 Going from level 2 to 3 can take 3 % of effort while going from 5 to 6 % will take 95 % of effort.

-Typically, we enable the following rule in PHPStan: see 3000 errors, fix 10 of them, create a pull request, and go to the old level.
-We kept the bar the same; we didn't improve much.
+How does a typical workflow look like?
+We enable next PHPStan level, see 3000 errors, fix 10 of them, create a pull request, and revert to the old level. **We kept the bar the same; we didn't improve much**.
 This is a problem typical for all static analysis tools, so we try to make it more fun by turning it into a game:

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Crazy idea to share...<br><br>In <a href="https://twitter.com/rectorphp?ref_src=twsrc%5Etfw">@rectorphp</a> 1.0 we&#39;ve introduced 1 rule = 1 level approach to ease integration to any project, however old or complex.
 And you love it 😍 <br><br>PHPStan has ~268 rules in its core, but only 10 levels to enable/disable them. <br><br>This makes integration quite… <a href="https://t.co/RTnXL4jOvz">pic.twitter.com/RTnXL4jOvz</a></p>&mdash; Tomas Votruba (@VotrubaT) <a href="https://twitter.com/VotrubaT/status/1759617297453302183?ref_src=twsrc%5Etfw">February 19, 2024</a></blockquote>

-If we look closer and split PHPStan levels into more granular ones, it has around 330 various rule configurations or manageable levels.
-This **way can always go and stay** - that's important - one easy level at a time.
+If we look closer and split PHPStan levels into more granular ones, it has around 330 various rule configurations or easy levels.
+This **way can always increase the quality bar** - one easy level at a time.
 We have a custom PHPStan extension that generates these configs on the fly and our customers love it.
 They can finally see progress and feel the change.

 ## From Rector sets to set levels